 Each delegate may be accompanied by advisers, who shall not exceed two for each item on the Conference agenda (Constitution, article 3(2)).
 At the present session, this concerns items III, IV, V and VI.
-Therefore, each Government, Employers' and Workers' delegate to the 98th Session of the International Labour Conference may be accompanied by up to eight advisers.
-To guarantee the required balance of Government, Employer and Worker representatives, governments should ensure that an equal number of Employers' and Workers' advisers are appointed to each delegation.
-Travel and living expenses of delegates and their advisers are to be borne by their respective member States (Constitution, article 13(2)(a)).
+Therefore, each Government, Employers' and Workers' delegate to the 100th Session of the International Labour Conference may be accompanied by up to eight advisers.
+Effective participation in the work of the Conference and its committees depends on the presence of advisers in the delegations.
+In order to allow for a full and equal participation of Government and Employer and Worker representatives, in line with the principles of tripartism, there should be no imbalance as between the number of advisers accompanying each of the delegates.
+Accordingly, the Employers' and Workers' delegates should, as far as possible, have an equal number of advisers, and the number of advisers accompanying each of the Government delegates should not be higher than that number.
+Travel and living expenses of delegates and their advisers are to be borne by their respective States (Constitution, article 13(2)(a)).